HebiRobotics/HEBI-ROS-DEPRECATED/hebiros_advanced_examples/launch/mapping_navigation/README.md

 # Omnibase Navigation & Mapping Instructions

-**Important: In order to run the Navigation & Mapping code, you must already have a catkin workspace setup with omnibase code running using the HEBI-ROS repository.
+**Important: In order to run the Navigation & Mapping code, you must already have a catkin workspace setup with omnibase code running using the HEBI-ROS and the hebi-cpp-api-ros repositories.
 Please visit this link for setup instruction: https://github.com/HebiRobotics/HEBI-ROS/tree/develop/hebiros_advanced_examples/src/omnibase**

 # Installation & Setup